-AIMS has established partnerships with the GBRF in all three areas, is part of governance arrangements and the delivery of associated R&D.
+AIMS has established partnerships with the GBRF in all three areas and will continue to be part of governance arrangements and the delivery of associated R&D while these funding structures continue.

 Geographic scope

 AIMS operates across the tropical north of Australia, from the North West Cape in Western Australia to Gladstone in Queensland.
 This geographic specialisation is a result of focusing efforts on key tropical marine issues and opportunities.